Thank you for your interest in a graduate program at the NYU Tandon School of Engineering. Click below to jump to a specific section of this document:

 English Language Proficiency Testing

-*The NYU Polytechnic School of Engineering TOEFL institution code is 2668.
+*The NYU Tandon School of Engineering TOEFL institution code is 2668.

 Applicants may request a waiver of English Language Proficiency Testing by submitting this form prior to the posted application deadline.
 The request will be reviewed only after transcripts have been received.